juliangrewe-bosch/caliper/README.md

 ## Add/ Remove Test-cases

-To add or remove test-cases the following steps must be peformed:
+To add test-cases, the following steps must be performed:

-A Simulation class contains multiple scenario(s),
+A *Simulation class* contains multiple *scenarios*,

-- Define scenario(s) which contain(s) group(s): The scenario name is not
-  relevant and only used for logical separation.
-A *group* combines one or multiple requests for which the *response times* and *cAdvisor charts* are created.
+1. Define a scenario which contains one or multiple *groups*: The scenario name is not relevant and only used for logical separation.
+A group combines one or multiple requests for which the *response times* and *cAdvisor charts* are generated.
-- The *generate_x\_.py* scripts automatically create for each *group* the corresponding charts.
-- Naming convention for groups: `{request_name}_{test_objective}`, e.g.
-  createSecret_10000
-- After a run of caliper the python scripts located under `/scripts` will generate the cAdvisor and gatling respones times charts, as well as the markdown files for the report.
+1. The groups are named using the format `{request}_{test_objective}`, e.g. a group containing tests for uploading secrets with 1000 secret-values might be named `createSecret_1000`.
+1. Add a test description to `mkdocs/docs/index.md` and update `mkdocs/config/nav.yaml` to include the test-cases.

 ## Namesake